Occ. Code 5908100

 · Supervises core of inmates for recreation program.

-· Advise inmate organizations in program areas.
+· Advises inmate organizations in program areas.

-Perform some of the same duties as a Recreation Program Leader 1, but at larger facilities and at higher levels of responsibility.
+Performs some of the same duties as a Recreation Program Leader 1, but at larger facilities and at higher levels of responsibility.

 RECREATION PROGRAM LEADER 3